 Property provider or property user

-The property discipline is most be effectively considered from dualistic perspectives, a portfolio of yin and yang contrasts.
+The property discipline is most effectively considered from dualistic perspectives, a portfolio of yin and yang contrasts.

 Just as property practitioner and professionals education must reconcile the challenge of balancing established institutions and new models, tradition and innovation, continuity and discontinuity, so, too, must the articulation and instruction of property knowledge reconcile these competing objectives.
 This task is made even more fraught by the extraordinary change in so very many elements of the property discipline.